 Research in Ancient Studies

-Ancient World Research Group consists of researchers in archaeology, history and religion.
+Ancient World Research Group consists of faculty, postdocs and PhD students in archaeology, history and religion.
 Ongoing research is presented and discussed at regular seminars.
 The seminars also serve as an instrument for education of PhD candidates, who present chapters from their dissertation work.
 Scholars of antiquity from other departments and institutions also participate at the seminars.
+All events are open to the public.

 Head of the research group: Associate professor Eivind Heldaas Seland